FloBeep/Project_4_NYC_TaxiTripData/README.md

 Using a big dataset it hard; this dataset had over 1.4 million rows.
 Numerous different strategies were used to wrangle this data, and surprisingly Pandas on a local machine performed the best.
 Google Colab, while a great resource, really struggled with creating a neural network.

-The MAE (Mean Average Error) of the optimized neural network model (`nn_model_optimization.ipynb`) shows 158 seconds: that's about 2.6 minutes.
+The MAE (Mean Average Error) of the optimized neural network model (`nn_model_optimization_full.ipynb`) shows 158 seconds: that's about 2.6 minutes.
 That means that the model will be right at predicting within about 2-3 minutes.
 From an anecdotal stand-point, that's not so bad.
 Being able to predict the trip duration within about 2-3 minutes might be valuable for passengers and drivers.

 As you can see in this heatmap, the model is more powerful in its predictions for certain durations: